severinkaderli/Project-Euler-Python/README.md

 # Project-Euler-Python
-Solutions for Project Euler in Python
+Solutions for Project Euler problems in Python.